jfjlaros/simpleRPC/docs/introduction.rst

 - A lot of low-level knowledge of the device methods and their types is required.

-This is why we developed the simpleRPC library, like the implementation above, it only communicates values but has none of the downsides of an *ad hoc* protocol.
+This is where the simpleRPC library comes in, like the implementation above, it only communicates values but has none of the downsides of an *ad hoc* protocol.

 .. _struct: https://docs.python.org/2/library/struct.html